skyscreamer/nevado/README.md

 Spring Framework connectors for Amazon's cloud services.

-First major feature is to write a JMS 1.1 implementation that uses SQS for the backend.  **Status: 82% Complete (4/25/2012)**
+First major feature is to write a JMS 1.1 implementation that uses SQS for the backend.  **Status: Beta Complete (5/6/2012)**